 Becoming “to empower young people to live as disciples of Jesus Christ in our world today.”
 (RTV 9).
 Young people are “searching for a noble adventure”, a compelling and challenging vision of life, and a cause worth their commitment.
 They hunger to hear the Good News that finds response in discipleship.
 As their companions on this spiritual journey, some of the ways we fulfill this goal of youth ministry by …

 - Proclaiming the Good News of Jesus through witness and word to young people.

 - Enabling young people to live as disciples through their involvement in service, ministry, and leadership opportunities.

 - Providing young people the faith skills for discipleship.

-Please click on the Religious Education/Youth Ministry button to register for our program or come into the Parish Office to fill out a registration form. and check out our parish calendar to see exact dates and time of all our gathering s this year, or download the calendar onto your phone so you always know what happening!
+Please come into the Parish Office to fill out a registration form and check out our parish calendar to see exact dates and times of all our gatherings this year, or download the calendar onto your phone so you always know what happening!

-We gather on Wednesday nights in the community center @ 6pm for Youth Ministry.
-Their is a variety of different things youth are invited to do and explore. we look at key components between our lives and the bridge of faith that is experienced in our church: Justice, and service, evangelization (internal and external), leadership development, catechesis (sharing or echoing the faith), pastoral care, community building, advocacy, prayer and worship, and outreach (that initial engagement) to other youth in and outside our parish community.
+We gather on Wednesday nights in the community center @ 6:00pm for Youth Ministry.
+There is a variety of different things youth are invited to do and explore.
+We look at key components between our lives and the bridge of faith that is experienced in our church: Justice, and service, evangelization (internal and external), leadership development, catechesis (sharing or echoing the faith), pastoral care, community building, advocacy, prayer and worship, and outreach (that initial engagement) to other youth in and outside our parish community.